-Bring a simple flower arrangement for a service, or bring light snacks for about 40 people to share during social hour after a service.
+Bring a simple flower arrangement for a service, or bring light snacks for about 30 people to share during social hour after a service.
 Sign up at the big table after services.
-See the attached document for more information.